 N26 was recently released to the U.S. in July 2019, so there aren’t many customer reviews at the moment.

 What is N26?N26 is a digital bank headquartered in Germany.
-It offers fully digital checking accounts that are controlled from within an app — and without any branches.N26 is already operating in Ireland, France, Germany, Italy, Spain, Austria, Belgium and a wide range of other European countries, and it launched in the US in July 2019.
+It offers fully digital checking accounts that are controlled from within an app — and without any branches — and customers can access their money with a contactless debit card.N26 is already operating in Ireland, France, Germany, Italy, Spain, Austria, Belgium and a wide range of other European countries, and it launched in the US in July 2019.

 Video: Alex Weber, head of international markets, on why N26 is different